m0n0ph1/VS2015_HandMadeHero/README.md

 Contents
 ------------------------------
+* /binaries - Contains a compiled executable, in case you just want to run the file
 * /src - Contains all the source code files
-* /binaries - Contains a compiled executable, in case you just want to run the file
 * /vs2015 - Contains an export which should compile on any Visual Studio 2015
+* ReadMe.MD - Description of things added, and a link to the video

 Requirements
 ------------------------------